-Problem Action The cursor does not move after the computer awakens from one of the power management modes.
-Make sure you followed the instructions in the Online User's Guide correctly if you reinstalled Windows 98.
-All or some keys on the keyboard do not work.
-If the problem occurred immediately after the computer returned from hibernation mode, enter the power-on password if it set.
+Problem Action The cursor does not move after the comptuer awakens from one of the power management modes.
+Make sure you followed the instructions in the Online User's Guide correctly when you installed Windows with the Advanced Power Management (APM) option.
+All or some keys on the keyboard do not work. • If the problem occurred immediately after the computer returned from suspend mode, enter the power-on password if it set.
 If an external keyboard is connected, the numeric keypad on your computer will not work.
 This is not a defect.
 If an external numeric keypad or a mouse is connected: 1.
 Turn off the computer.
 2. Remove the external numeric keypad or the mouse.
 3. Turn on the computer and try using the keyboard again.
 If the keyboard problem is solved, check the connection of the external numeric keypad, external keyboard, or mouse.
 If you still have a problem, have the computer serviced.
-The cursor drifts when the computer is turned on or after it resumes The cursor might drift when you are not using the TrackPoint during normal operation.
+The cursor drifts when the computer is turned on or after it resumes The cursor might drift when you are not using the TrackPoint during normal opera- tion.
 This is a normal characteristic of the TrackPoint and is not a defect.
-Cursor drifting might occur for several seconds under the following conditions: normal operation.
-When the computer is turned on.
+Cursor drifting might occur for several seconds under the following conditions: normal operation. • When the computer is turned on.
 When the computer resumes normal operation.
 When the TrackPoint is pressed for a long time.
 When the temperature changes.
 The mouse or pointing device does not work.
+Make sure that the pointing device is enabled in the ThinkPad Configuration program.
 Make sure that the mouse or pointing-device cable is securely connected to the computer.
 Try using the TrackPoint.
 If the TrackPoint works, the error might be due to the mouse.
-Disable the TrackPoint if you use an external mouse (see "Disabling the TrackPoint" on page 59).
+Disable the TrackPoint using the ThinkPad Configuration program if you use an external mouse.
 Note: See the manual supplied with the mouse for more information.
-The mouse buttons do not work.
-Reinstall the PS/2 TrackPoint driver.
-See the Online User's Guide for instructions on how to install the driver.

-Problem Action The scrolling or Magni- fying Glass function does not work.
+Problem Action The mouse buttons do not work.
+Reinstall the Standard PS/2 Port Mouse driver; then reinstall the PS/2 TrackPoint driver.
+See the online user's guide for instructions on how to install the driver.
+The scrolling or Magni- fying Glass function does not work.
 See the General tab page in "Mouse Properties", and make sure that the PS/2 TrackPoint driver is loaded.
 A number appears when you type a letter.
 The numeric lock function is on.
 To disable it, press and hold Shift ; then press NumLk .
 All or some keys on the external numeric keypad do not work.
 Make sure that the external numeric keypad is correctly connected to the computer.
 All or some keys on the external keyboard do not work.
 To use an external keyboard, you can attach it to the computer either directly or through the keyboard/mouse cable.
-Make sure that: The keyboard cable is correctly connected to the computer (if the keyboard is connected directly to the computer).
-The keyboard/mouse cable is correctly connected to the computer.
+Make sure that: • The keyboard cable is correctly connected to the computer (if the keyboard is connected directly to the computer). • The keyboard/mouse cable is correctly connected to the computer.
 The keyboard cable is connected to the correct side of the keyboard/mouse cable.
-If these items are correct, disconnect the keyboard/mouse cable from the computer and make sure that the operation of the system keyboard is correct.
+If these items are correct, disconnect the keyboard/mouse cable from the com- puter and make sure that the operation of the system keyboard is correct.
 If the system keyboard works, have the keyboard/mouse cable or the external keyboard serviced.
-The internal numeric keypad does not work.
-If you connect an external numeric keypad or an external keyboard with a numeric keypad, the internal numeric keypad is disabled.
-Use the external numeric keypad instead.
-All or some of the Fn key functions do not work.
-If Notebook Manager is active, the Fn key functions related to Display Device (Fn+F9, Fn+Home and Fn+End) are disabled.
-Note: The standby and hibernation Fn key functions are available on the external keyboard.
-Press Ctrl+Alt+F4 and Ctrl+Alt+F12 respectively.

-Standby or Hibernation Problems
+Suspend or Hibernation Problems